CityOfZion/neo-python/README.rst

 Ubuntu/Debian 16.10+
 ^^^^^^^^^^^^^^^^^^^^

 Ubuntu starting at 16.10 supports Python 3.6+ in the official repositories.
-We recommend using Python 3.7.

 First, ensure Ubuntu is fully up-to-date with this: